Featured Pages Ariba Ariba Supercharged 500cc DOHC Watercooled Four, 1928

 Riva FourThree at a Squeeze A confounded contraption

 Atlanta DuoDestined for Legend Road Tests of New Models

 R. G. Nye and Co

-NYE were motorcycles produced from 1910 to 1912 by R. G. Nye and Co of Leather Lane, London.
+NYE motorcycles were produced from 1910 to 1912 by R. G. Nye and Co of Leather Lane, London.

 1912 Only a single machine was listed.
 This had a 4hp JAP engine, two-speed Albion gearbox and belt drive.
 The firm then reverted to acting as agents.
-Their name was linked to the Stuart two-stroke, tandem twin model and also to PV, but after that year, the name of NYE left the lists.
+Their name was linked to the Stuart two-stroke, tandem twin model and also to Wooler and PV, but after that year, the name of NYE left the lists.

 Report from the 1910 Cycle and Motorcycle Exhibition